Note: The links below will

 planned modifications inside bay 1.

-triumphs of the Mercury series and advanced the in
+triumphs of the Mercury series and advanced the state of the art in

 space travel with achievements like the first U.S. spacewalk, first